elvisyjlin/media-scraper/README.md

 ##### SNS-specific

-Currently there is the **Instagram** scraper, which crawls all posts of a user and downloads media in each post.
+Currently there are **Instagram** scraper and **Twitter** scraper, which crawls all posts of a given user and downloads media in each post.

 ## Installation